nrodriguez04/nrodriguez04/README.md

 - Learning new things 📚

-Sidenote: I learned markup just to make this look nice, please tell me it worked...
+Sidenote: I learned markdown just to make this look nice, please tell me it worked...